Implementing Role-Based Access for Traffic APIs

 class TrafficRBACValidator:

-def __init__(self, billing_code_pattern: str = r"^[A-Z]{3}-\d{4}$",
+billing_code_pattern: str = r"^[A-Z]{3}-\d{4}$",

-avail_window_tolerance_minutes: int = 15):
+avail_tolerance_minutes: int = 15,

 self.billing_pattern = re.compile(billing_code_pattern)

-self.avail_tolerance = avail_window_tolerance_minutes
+self.avail_tolerance = avail_tolerance_minutes

 self._emergency_pause_active = False

-def _validate_schema(self, payload: Dict[str, Any]) -> Tuple[bool, str, Optional[str]]:
+def _validate_schema(self, payload: dict[str, Any]) -> tuple[bool, str, str | None]:

-required_fields = {"spot_id", "start_time", "duration_sec", "billing_code", "avail_id"}
+required = {"spot_id", "start_time", "duration_sec", "billing_code", "avail_id"}

-missing = required_fields - set(payload.keys())
+missing = required - payload.keys()

 if missing: